Everest View Trekking 7 Days

 • Arrival and departure transfer by private tourist vehicle

-• Standard hotel accommodation in Kathmandu on a twin share bed with breakfast as per the Itinerary.
+• Standard hotel accommodation in Kathmandu on a twin shared bed with breakfast

 • Best available twin sharing Teahouse or lodge for accommodation during the trek